cgvfxmath/cgvfxmath.github.io/_posts/2023-03-25-angular-fisheye.md

 // direction = right or left: theta = 0.0
 Real theta = acos( Length( projectedDirection ) );

-// Convert theta to alpha that is the scaling factor to image space.
+// Convert theta to alpha that is the scaling factor in the image space.
 // the range of theta: pi/2 (forward) ~ 0.0 (right/left)
 // the range of alpha: 0.0 (forward) ~ 1.0 (right/left)
 Real alpha = 1.0 - theta / ( 0.5 * PI );